Partial Matching Assertions

 Helper Methods

-There are other some common helper methods like fn
+There are other some common helper methods like fn and actionType available,

 appropriate to the kind of effect:

-Method | Description |
+| Method | Description |

 actionChannel.pattern |

-Match actionChannel by pattern .
-Useful if you use custom buffers with actionChannel . |
+Match actionChannel by pattern.
+Useful if you use custom buffers with actionChannel. |

 apply.fn |

-Match apply by fn . |
+Match apply by fn. |

 call.fn |

-Match call by fn . |
+Match call by fn. |

 cps.fn |

-Match cps by fn . |
+Match cps by fn. |

 fork.fn |

-Match fork by fn . |
+Match fork by fn. |

 put.actionType |

-Match put by action.type . |
+Match put by action.type. |

 put.resolve.actionType |

-Match put.resolve by action.type . |
+Match put.resolve by action.type. |

 select.selector |